Introduction

 A Machine Learning feature is any measurable value that can be used as an input for a Machine Learning task.
 In simplest terms, it can be considered a column of the input data to a Machine Learning model where different observations represent the rows.
 For example, in the famous Iris dataset, where the goal is to predict tRead More: he type of species, the input values of Sepal length, Sepal width, Petal length, and petal length are called features.
 The task of the Machine Learning model is to predict the Species, given some feature values.

-Figure 1: Features are input values that help a Machine Learning model better predict the Target Value
+Infographic that shows Features are input values that help a Machine Learning model better predict the Target Value- Time Series Features for Machine Learning

 Feature Engineering, therefore, is the process of transforming the raw data into useful features that better characterize the data; thus, enabling the machine learning model to learn better from those features.
-An example of Feature Engineering on time-series sales data is given below.
+An example of Feature Engineering for time series features for Machine Learning using open-source Python package tsfresh on time-series sales data is given below.
 Here we have sales data over time, and we aim to predict future sales.
-We can use Feature Engineering to include additional data such as ‘Mean Sales Last year’ or ‘Sales on the same day last year.’
-The main advantage of adding these features is to enable the Machine Learning model to better forecast future sales.
+By applying Feature Engineering with tsfresh, we can include additional data such as ‘Mean Sales Last year’ or ‘Sales on the same day last year.’
+The main advantage of adding these time series features for machine learning is to enable the Machine Learning model to better forecast future sales using the open-source Python package tsfresh.

 In the above figure, we have sequential raw data (based on time).
-Using tsfresh we can extract features such as maximum, minimum, mean, median, number of peaks, etc. Once we have extracted these helpful features, we can use tsfresh or any other suitable feature selection method to reduce the feature set and only keep the most important features for machine learning.
+Using tsfresh, we can extract time series features for Machine Learning using open-source Python package tsfresh, such as maximum, minimum, mean, median, number of peaks, etc. Once we have extracted these helpful time series features for machine learning, we can use tsfresh or any other suitable feature selection method to refine the feature set, focusing on retaining only the most impactful features for machine learning using the open-source Python package tsfresh.

 Let’s look at the implementation of tsfresh in a Jupyter notebook using Python.
 First, we need to install the tsfresh module using pip.
 This can be done from terminal or the Jupyter notebook: